dwyl/product-owner-guide/readme.md

 they prioritise and discuss these ideas moulding them into features to be built.

 **PO Responsibilities:**
-1. Owner and creator of the product backlog* :crown:
+1. Owner and creator of the product backlog :crown:
 2. Adding new features to the [backlog](#what-is-the-backlog?). :new:
 3. Describing the user-persona(s) in as much detail as possible to make the "pain" they feel _real_ (_especially useful when the team is remote and don't often meet with the end-users_) 📝
-4. Clearly define, understand and _empathise_ with the end-user. 👩 💡
+4. Clearly define, understand and _empathise_ with the end-user 👩 💡
 5. Approving or critiquing development work for release. :white_check_mark:
-6. Involving customers or users and getting their feedback to continuously shape the product development. :+1: :thumbsdown:
+6. Involving customers or users and getting their feedback to continuously shape the product development :+1: :thumbsdown:
 7. Maintaining and _updating_ the backlog: adjusting the features and _priority_ as needed after each sprint or iteration. :small_red_triangle: :small_red_triangle_down:
-8. Attach a _business_ or _customer_ value to each story/task in the backlog to ensure that we are building features that are genuinely wanted/needed by users. 💸
+8. Attach a _business_ or _customer_ value to each story/task in the backlog to ensure that we are building features that are genuinely wanted/needed by users 💸
-9. Have a clear picture of "competitors" and the "market" for similar products/service to avoid "re-inventing" something that already exists! (_i.e. don't try to replace App/Site ABC, you are wasting your time! instead find something they aren't doing or are doing poorly and focus on that!_) 🔍
+9. Have a clear picture of "competitors" and the "market" for similar products/service to avoid "re-inventing" something that already exists! (_i.e. don't try to replace app/site ABC, you are wasting your time! instead find something they aren't doing or are doing poorly and focus on that!_) 🔍
 10. Be familiar with _existing_ UX/UI through personal use of other/existing
-Apps/services to know what can be done/re-used. ♻️
+apps/services to know what can be done/re-used ♻️
-11. Trust the expertise of your technical team on matters of technical importance (although feel free to ask them to try to learn more about _why_ certain things matter when you may not be familiar with what they are) :punch:
+11. Trust the expertise of your technical team on matters of technical importance (although feel free to ask questions to learn more about _why_ certain things matter when you may not be familiar with them) :punch:
-12. Note, in order to be able to perform these responsibilities it's important that POs have been given the authority and means necessary to complete them. :muscle:
+12. Note, in order to be able to perform these responsibilities it's important that POs have been given the authority and means necessary to complete them :muscle:

 ## Glossary of Key Terms